Jeff Siegel: Financial writing

-Music career
+Music and other work

-Siegel was an early member of Dog Fashion Disco, a founding member of The Alter Boys, and has worked on scoring several films including the prequel to the Exorcist, Exorcist: The Beginning.
-He also appeared on MTV Europe, in the 2008 documentaries Working Class Rock Star, DFDVD, DFDVD II, The City is Alive Tonight and was featured on Farmclub.com.
+Siegel was an early member of the experimental metal band Dog Fashion Disco and a founding member of The Alter Boys, playing keyboards.
+He has worked on scoring several films, including Exorcist: The Beginning.
+He also appeared on MTV Europe, in the 2008 documentaries Working Class Rock Star, DFDVD, DFDVD II, The City Is Alive Tonight and was featured on Farmclub.com.
 Siegel performed at the Jagermeister Music Tour and the Warped Tour, and was interviewed for Kerrang!.
-Siegel also lent his voice to The Warriors video game, published by Rockstar Games.
+He also lent his voice to The Warriors video game, published by Rockstar Games.